spence3033/CSE381-portfolio/README.md

 The efficiency analysis framework, computer scientists user three notations: $\mathcal{O}$ (big oh), $\Omega$ (big Omega), and $\Theta$ (big Theta)

+Informal description:

+$\mathcal{O} (g(n))$ is all functions with a lower or same order of growth as $g(n)$.

+$\Omega (g(n))$ is all functions with higher or same orderof growth.

+$\Theta (g(n))$ all functions that have the same order of growth as $g(n)$.

+**Using Limits for Comparing Orders of Growth**

+A more convenient method for comparing growth is based on computing the limit of the ratio of the two functions in question.

+I might want to ask about the mathamatical functions because the reading was confusing.

+**Basic Efficiency Classes**

+It may be a suprise that time efficiences fall into only a few classes.

+There is the concern that larger classes outperform simpler classes, but few anomalies are known.
+But generally for even moderately sized inputs, this efficiency class setup will be correct.

 ## Jan 17 class: Tuesday